 So Amy and I developed a brine, blending the measurements from a few different, but sensible sounding recipes.
 I’ve since come to call it the Friendship Brine.

-Now that I am A.P. and an MFP I suppose I should check the recipe to make sure it’s a safe balance of salt and pH.
-But FYI, I don’t have the heart to.
+Now that I am A.P. and an MFP I am happy to report that this fridge pickle recipe is safe — for the fridge.
+Which is fine as they don’t last long.
 The Friendship Brine yields a lovely, crisp, and well balanced pickle that Steve loves and every summer, the gorgeous green jars line the fridge shelves, full of dill and garlic and, of course, pickles.
-They never last long.
 Once they reach the ready point, they’re gone within days.

 But mostly I keep it the same because it’s something we made together.
 And it reminds me how none of this has ever been a solo project.
 And I wouldn’t want it to be.